This hack let someone fire a gun by raising his eyebrow

 One Saturday in late June, Michael Phillips fired a hadgun.
 He used an eyebrow to pull the trigger.

 The feat of marksmanship came thanks to a hack that brought together a Glock 17, a sensor and a specially rigged mount, Motherboard reported Thursday.
-The hack helped Phillips, 37, overcome spinal muscular atrophy, a condition that keeps him from making most movements that he's lived with since birth, and accomplish a lifelong goal.
+The hack helped Phillips, 37, overcome spinal muscular atrophy, a severe condition that he's lived with since birth, and accomplish a goal he'd set for himself.

 The rig was put together by ATMakers.org, a small group of hackers who focus on assistive technology.
 The organization said in a blog post that its engineers had been developing the shooting setup over the past four years.